Yosemite National Park Photos

 Yosemite attracts millions of visitors to the national park each year with the dramatic waterfalls, plentiful wildlife, giant sequoias, and granite cliffs.
 There is something for everyone whether you’re looking for a photographic exploration, or an adventure-filled vacation, you’ll find it all in Yosemite National Park.

 Through all of my travels in Yosemite I always go back to Tunnel View.
-I wish I could say “I hiked 30 miles to get to this view spot.
-It was raining and freezing, I lost my shoes and ended up walking back barefoot. haha” but I can’t its right at the parking lot, which makes it an ideal location for everyone to view.
+I wish I could say, “I hiked 30 miles to get to this view spot.
+It was raining and freezing, I lost my shoes and ended up walking back barefoot” well its right at the parking lot.
+There might be a 20-ft walk.
+This is an ideal location for everyone to enjoy.
 Tunnel View also makes for wonderful nighttime photos, too.
 Besides location, timing, weather, and patience are crucial for capturing the perfect Yosemite nature photo.

 Vernal Falls is another special place to capture nature photos.
 Witnessing the 317’ waterfall rushing off the sheer cliffs is worth the hike.
 Yosemite’s signature hike to Vernal Falls climbs up flights of stairs along the Mist Trail.
 The name speaks for itself, as you near the waterfalls, expect to get misted on most months.
 This hike is very crowded but the scenery is truly rewarding.
 If you head to Vernal Falls in the spring, there could be a rainbow on the bottom of the waterfall.